 We are checking to see if you have the abilities and behaviours to work in Her Majesty’s Prison & Probation Service (HMPPS).

 You will have to answer specific youth custody questions later if you’re successful at this stage.

 We will let you know immediately if you pass the online test.

 If you are successful, we will invite you to attend an Assessment & Recruitment Centre (ARC).

 We test to see if you have the abilities, behaviours, strengths and fitness to be a youth justice worker.

-We also carry out an eyesight test and basic health screening, including blood pressure check.
+We also carry out an eyesight test, a hearing test and a basic health screening (including blood pressure check).

 Before you come to the Assessment & Recruitment Centre (ARC) we will give you more information about what to expect and bring on the day.